 3. Baking Soda

 Image Credit: Gaia’s Backyard

 If you want a safe and natural way to kill weeds, then make use of baking soda.
 Sprinkle a handful of baking soda in your garden.
-You can also sprinkle them at your driveway, walkway, patios, concrete cracks, or anywhere where weeds would love to grow.
+You can also sprinkle them on your driveway, walkway, patio, concrete cracks, or anywhere where weeds would love to grow.
 The added sodium of baking soda makes them less hospitable to these annoying weeds.